Serge Daan: Organisation

 Serge Daan held many offices in academia.
 He was member of the board of Earth and Life Sciences of NWO – the Netherlands Organisation for Scientific Research (1997–2002), and chairman of the NWO program Evolution and Behaviour (2002–2009).
 He was president of the Dutch Society for Behavioural Biology (1996–2001).
 From 2001 to 2004 he was vice-dean for research at the Faculty of Mathematics and Natural Sciences of the University of Groningen, and together with dean D.A.
 Wiersma was responsible for incisive changes such as the tenure track system and the Rosalind Franklin fellowships for women.
 From 2007 till 2009 he was dean of this Faculty.

 Teaching

 Serge Daan taught a wide array of courses on all levels of the curriculum of Biology (animal ecology, zoology, human ethology, chronobiology, animal behaviour, evolution), including the recent tutorial Honours College for highly talented students.
 He supervised more than 200 master students during their research projects.
 Serge Daan took the initiative to set up and coordinate the top-master program in Behavioural and Cognitive Neurosciences at the University of Groningen, the Netherlands.

 Ph.D.s supervised

-To date, Daan has supervised 43 Ph.D. students.
+Daan has supervised 43 Ph.D. students.

 1986 D. Masman: The annual cycle of the kestrel, Falco tinnunculus.
 A study in behavioural energetics.

 1988 C. Dijkstra: Reproductive tactics in the Kestrel, Falco tinnunculus.
 A study in evolutionary biology.

 1988 T. Meijer: Reproductive decisions in the Kestrel, Falco tinnunculus.
 A study in physiological ecology.